 When we talk of "values" that can be as simple as providing visible proof of why you charge more then a "low end" competitor or it could be to showcase other known brands that you stock, service or affiliate with.

 Building a direct email database means that you many more opportunities to build a relationship with your customers (and potential customers)

 Every business these days should be actively building their list - even if they don't have immediate plans to start creating newsletters.

-(The Toolset has a direct email database built in - let us know if your like more information about this feature for your web site…!)
+(The content management system that you use to maintain your website has a direct email database built in - let us know if your like more information about this feature for your web site…!)

 Printing Information from the web site: